vlsido/ica0002-2020/01-intro/lab.md

     ansible --version

-## Task 4: Access your virtual machine
+## Task 4: Test access to your virtual machine

 First, make sure that your Git repository is set up correctly -- check [this list](http://193.40.156.86/students.html) for details.

+Then, make sure that your virtual machine is set up -- SSH access details should be printed [here](http://193.40.156.86/vms.html).
+Note the SSH port number!

-Then, run this command using correct port number from [this list](http://193.40.156.86/vms.html):
+Finally, test that SSH access works -- run this command on the **control node** (replace the `122` with the port number from the list above):

-    ssh -p122 ubuntu@193.40.156.86
+    ssh -p122 ubuntu@193.40.156.86 uptime

+The command above should print the virtual machine uptime (a few minutes, maybe hours).
+This means that you can access your virtual machine via SSH.

-You should be able to access the virtual machine with your SSH key.
-If not, please ask the teachers for help.
+If you cannot access the virtual machine or it's stuck in 'Creating' state, please ask the teachers for help.

 ## Task 5: Create Ansible playbook

+**(on a Control node -- same machine you'll be running Ansible from)**

-Note: example of first playbook you can find [here](01-demo).
+Example of first playbook you can find [here](01-demo).

-Step 1: Create your inventory file (use `01-demo/hosts` as example).
-Use [VM list](http://193.40.156.86/vms.html) to fill this file with your connection parameters.
+Step 1: Create a working directory named `ica0002` (same as your GitHub repository name).

-Step 2: Create `ansible.cfg`.
-You can just copy the contents from `01-demo/ansible.cfg`.
+Step 2: In that directory, create files named `ansible.cfg`, `hosts`, `roles/test_connection/main.yaml` and `test_ansible.yaml` -- you can just copy the contents of `01-demo` directory from the link above.

-Step 3: Create Ansible role.
-You can just copy the contents from `01-demo/roles/test_connection/main.yaml`.

-Note: Folder structure and names matter.
-Same as name of file: `main.yaml`.
+Note: directory structure and file names matter!
+Create the files and directories named exactly as requested.

+Step 3: Update your inventory file named `hosts` -- use [VM list](http://193.40.156.86/vms.html) to find the correct connection parameters.

-Step 4: Create Ansible playbook.
-You can just copy the contents from `01-demo/test_ansible.yaml`.
+Step 4: Run the Ansible playbook:

+    ansible-playbook test_ansible.yaml

-Step 5: Run Ansible playbook: `ansible-playbook test_ansible.yaml`.
-You should see only "ok" messages.
+You should see only green "ok" messages.

+## Task 6: Commit and your work to GitHub

+Once all the previous tasks are done make sure the files you've created in the Task 5 are pushed to GitHub.

+Run this commands in the working directory (`ica0002` created in the Task 5) to initialize the Git repository:

+    git init
+    git remote add origin <your-repository-url>

+Exact commands can be found in GitHub, on your repository page.

+Then, run these commands to commit your changes:

+    git add .
+    git commit -m 'Lab 1'

+Finally, run this command to push your changes to GitHub:

+    git push origin master

+Once done, your files should appear in your GitHub repository.